Henkel and Trivium Packaging Steel strength allows sustainable innovation in aerosols

 Today, recognising that to achieve a truly circular economy will require the continued collaboration between all stakeholders in business and industry, Henkel has developed close partnerships with suppliers like Trivium Packaging (formerly the Ardagh Group) with whom it has developed a more sustainable container for its leading European hairspray brand, Schwarzkopf Drei Wetter Taft.

 Following examination of the containers used for its popular hairspray as well as the production process, Henkel identified an opportunity to significantly improve the product whilst at the same reducing its environmental footprint, by making better use of steel’s unique properties, in particular, its strength.

 The strength of the steel used for the container wall meant that by increasing its rigidity, it would be possible to reduce the width which in turn would reduce the quantity of raw material required for each unit.

-Working in collaboration with the Ardagh Group, the steel wall of the new 250-mL hairspray container was consequently reduced to just 0.13mm.
+The collaboration allowed the steel wall of the new 250-mL hairspray container to be reduced to just 0.13mm.

-Light-weighting the product in this way, was only possible because of the mechanical strength of steel and doing so enabled the Henkel and Ardagh Group’s partnership to deliver a saving of over 15 percent of the material and water used in the production phase, clearly demonstrating their commitment to the principles of a circular economy.
+Light-weighting the product in this way was only possible because of the mechanical strength of steel and doing so enabled the partnership to deliver a saving of more than 15 percent of the material and water used in the production phase, clearly demonstrating their commitment to the principles of a circular economy.

 Today, the new Schwarzkopf Drei Wetter Taft steel hairspray container enables Henkel to save a total of up to 3,500 metric tonnes of CO2 and up to 900,000 cubic meters of water every year.